 Easter is synonymous with spring – new life, new beginnings and a fresh start.
 But there’s something disturbing about how it is often packaged up, marketed and sold to us.

-Adverts promoting Easter time invite us to fill our homes with spring bunnies, eggs galore and to stock up well to feed our loved ones over the long weekend.
-Springtime is celebrated with new life and fluffy chicks, as leaping lambs and other mammalian young explore their world, under the watchful and loving eyes of their mothers.
+Adverts invite us to fill our homes with spring bunnies, eggs galore and to stock up well to feed our loved ones over the long weekend.
+Springtime is celebrated with new life – fluffy chicks, leaping lambs and other young animals exploring their world, under the watchful and loving eyes of their mothers.

 Little do these babies know, the world they have come into is not as it seems.
 Cruelty has no season, it happens all year round…